Last year Google updated its search algorithm over 3,200 times. Compare that to just 400 changes back in 2010.

 As you can see from the 2020 SEO trends above, Google is moving away from the keyword heavy SEO strategies and more towards how a site performs for the user.

 When considering SEO, think about how your changes will make it easier for users to navigate through a website and how they will find the information they need.
 Does it fit their intent?
-Does it fulfill the reason they came onto your site in the first place?
+Does it fulfil the reason they came onto your site in the first place?
 Can I make my site load quicker?
 Could the content be rewritten so it’s easier to understand?

 If you could answer all of these questions, you’re on the way to search success.